This is a check list deduction guide for property investors to claim against the income (or potential income) from the renting of property.

 - Replacing capital items – costs may need to be allocated over the effective life of the asset *

 - Stationery, postage, telephone calls and internet access directly related to managing the property, e.g. collecting rent or organising maintenance

 - Travelling to inspect, undertake maintenance and repairs or improvements to the property.
 In some circumstances this can include accommodation.
-Note: The government has moved to end this deduction from 1 July 2017.
+Note: This deduction not available from 1 July 2017.